JakubBilski/costi/README.md

 train_timestamps, train_channels, train_values, train_examples_s
 test_timestamps, test_channels, test_values, test_examples_s
 ```
 on your own.
-Please note that these are 1-d vectors, so the information about sequences is concatenated. `train_timestamps` is all timestamps where any value changes (an event starts **or** ends). `train_channels` is a channel where this change happened. `train_values` is the value of the change.
-So, if an event with intensity value equal to 15 *begins*, value will be 15, but if it *ends*, it will be -15.
-If your data does not contain intensity values, set all values to 1 and -1, depending on whether the timestamps is of event start of event end.
+Please note that these are 1-d vectors, so the information about sequences is concatenated. `train_timestamps` is all timestamps where any value changes (an event starts **or** ends). `train_channels` is a channel where this change happens. `train_values` is the value of the change.
+So, if an event with intensity value equal to 15 *begins*, the value will be 15, but if it *ends*, it will be -15.
+If your data does not contain intensity values, set all values to 1 and -1, depending on whether the timestamps is of event start or of event end.
 Finally, `train_examples_s` is a sequence of indexes where information about i-th sequence starts.
 So, `train_examples_s[0]` is always equal to zero (start index of the first sequence), and `train_examples_s[1]` is the index where data for the second sequence begins.